jalalhejazi/jh/_posts/2025-01-30-devops-observability.md

 - **Data privacy and security:** Protecting observability data, which may contain sensitive information such as user data or access logs, requires investment and planning.
 - **Distributed systems complexity:** Ensuring consistent observability practices across multiple services can be complex and difficult to manage.
 - **Instrumentation overhead:** Adding observability instrumentation to applications can introduce overhead, impacting performance.
 - **Skills and training:** Effectively using observability tools and interpreting data may require training to obtain skills and harness the full potential of observability.
-This is true of some tools—however, we at Honeycomb understand this challenge and frequently add features to make observability accessible to everyone.
-Our Query Assistant, for example, allows engineers to query their systems in plain English.
 - **Cultural shift:** Adopting observability may require overcoming resistance to changing towards data-driven decision-making and collaboration across teams.
 - **Data retention policies:** Determining how long to retain observability data for analysis and compliance purposes may require a legal investment.